expln/metamath-lamp/docs/guide.md

 (especially the target one) makes them easier to distinguish for you and eventually this name will appear in the final proof.

-> Select the statement number (1) using the checkbox to the left of it.
+> Select the statement number (1) using the left mouse button.
-> Change its name to "qed" and press Enter (Return).
+> Change the name of the statement to "qed" and press Enter (Return).

 Now we need to figure out how to prove this.
-Metamath-lamp can actually some things automatically, but we will *intentionally* avoid some of those automations to see how to prove something in cases where the automations can't do enough.
+Metamath-lamp can actually do some things automatically, but we will *intentionally* avoid some of those automations to see how to prove something in cases where the automations can't do enough.